-When we think of the word embodiment, spiritual teacher Jeannie Zandi comes to mind.
-Her work is about helping people connect with their true selves through a variety of felt-sense practices designed to teach us to us drop out of our ever-spinning minds, into our bodies, and into our hearts.
+When we think of embodiment practices, spiritual teacher Jeannie Zandi comes to mind.
+Her work is about helping people connect with their true selves through a variety of felt-sense embodiment practices designed to teach us to us drop out of our ever-spinning minds, into our bodies, and into our hearts.

 If you’re feeling disconnected or stressed out, you’re not alone.
 As a culture, we’re in an epidemic of being disembodied and disconnected.
 For many, many reasons, people are feeling more disconnected than ever.
 In Jeannie’s words: “As a society today we’re not as in tune with the nature of our physical bodies and the earth as we were in past times and this loss has led to a disconnect from our innate spiritual wholeness.”
 But the pathway back to inner groundedness is actually not through ‘figuring it out’ – it’s through the experience of the felt senses of the body.
 Through embodiment practices.

 She brings a uniquely earthy type of wisdom to her teachings that many of us need right now.
 Her perspective is similar to other beloved teachers like Eckhart Tolle, Richard Rohr, and Adyashanti, with a unique emphasis on physical groundedness as the pathway to peace.
 Enjoy this Q + A with Jeannie Zandi, and the guided meditation she offers below.

 Head + Heart: Can you tell us a little about your personal journey and how you’ve come to be a spiritual teacher?